Istanbul City Theatres: 1910s

 The founding story of Darülbedayi first started as a conservatory.
 In that period, Istanbul Mayor Cemil Topuzlu wanted to build a conservatory worthy of Istanbul.
 He offered the project to the parliament and it was accepted.
 Then, to start the project on 28 June 1914, important French theater man of the time André Antoine was invited and made an agreement for this project.

 He participated in the founding of Darülbedayi, and he has chosen students.
 He left Istanbul in the first world war.

 Some of the first actors of Darülbedayi worked in various stages before installation (Behzat Butak, Nurettin Şefkati, Rıza Fadıl, Fikret Sadi, Ahmet Muvahhit, Muhsin Ertuğrul, Raşit Rıza, İ.Garip Arcan) (Hazım Körmükçü-1915, Vasfi Rıza Zobu-1917, Hüseyin Kemal Gürmen-1918).
 Some others (M. Kemal Küçük – 1920, Emin Beliğ Belli – 1920, Mahmut Moralı – 1923) theater studies began in various communities, and later involved in Darülbedayi.
 Upon the announcement for student candidacy, 197 people applied to Darülbedayi.
 63of them was successful at first.
 Only eight Christians applied as women.
 So, finding a female actress has remained an important issue for a long time.
 The Muslim women's first taking part in Darülbedayi was in November 1918.
 They were young Turkish girls named Behire, Memduha, Beyza, Refika and Afife.
 The first actress to stage was Afife (1919, Hüseyin Suat Yalçın's "Yamalar" game).
-With the interest of Mustafa Kemal Atatürk, Turkish women took place of Armenian women and after 1923, Bedia Muvahhit and Neyyire Neyir were taken to the stage life.
+With the interest of Mustafa Kemal Atatürk, Turkish women took the place of Armenian women and after 1923, Bedia Muvahhit and Neyyire Neyir were taken to the stage life.